billwallis/sql-problems/src/reviews.md

 >
 > The platform uses a mix of databases and languages.
 >
-> There are only 3 free hard problems, and 0 free very hard problems.
+> There are only 3 free hard problems, and 0 free "very hard" problems.

 ### Pros ✔️